Kanel/AllThemPixels/readme.txt

 [Placeholder] is a twin stick shooter with randomly generated enemies.

-"No loot!" - Christian Grahn
+"No loot allowed!" - Christian Grahn